dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 If a developer is familiar with the ternary operator, it is a convenient and terse way to write a conditional assignment.
 But is it more readable than the traditional if statement?

-To test this in our experiment, we would show the developer either a test snippet that uses a ternary operator, or a control snippet that uses an if else statement.
+To test this in our experiment, we would show the developer either a test snippet that uses a ternary operator or a control snippet that uses an if-else statement.
 Apart from the type of conditional used, the two snippets would be identical.
-After reading one of the snippets, the developer would be asked "What value will the variable `result` have?".
+After reading one of the snippets, the developer would be asked: "What value will the variable `result` have?".
 The correct answer would be the same for both snippets.

 There were a total of nine experiments, each testing a different coding pattern.
 In each experiment, the developer was shown either the snippet with the pattern or the *control* snippet, determined at random.
 To keep the number of results for each snippet the same, we used a system of block randomisation -- a process I explained in my [random thoughts](https://brightonruby.com/2018/random-thoughts-daniel-berzon/) talk.